KoshysDev/KoshysDev/README.md

 ### Hi there 👋

+My name is Borys Kobylianskyi, and I'm a software engineer based in Kherson, Ukraine 🇺🇦. #RussiaIsATerroristState

+- 🔭 I have a 5-year degree in Programming Engineering from [Kherson National Technical University].
+- 💻 I'm experienced in Python (FastAPI, Django), C#/.NET, C++, and JavaScript (Vue.js, Node.js).
+- 💬 Feel free to reach out to me on [Telegram](https://t.me/koshys) or Discord (Koshys#9834).
+I'm always open to interesting conversations and collaborations.

 <!--
 **KoshysDev/KoshysDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.